render41/Pokedex_API/README.md

 # Pokedex_API
- Project of studys in progress using PokeAPI (https://pokeapi.co/)
+ Project make in Unity for studys.
+Work in progress using PokeAPI (https://pokeapi.co/)